 - When the display is subjected to direct sun light for a long period of time, it will be come very hot resulting in possible damage to the LCD screen.
 When not using this unit, close the display and avoid exposing it to direct sunlight. - The display should be used within the tem perature ranges shown below.
 Storage temperature range: 4 °F to +176 °F At temperatures higher or lower than the operating temperature range the display may not operate normally. - The LCD screen of this unit is exposed in order to increase its visibility within the ve hicle.
-Please do not press strongly on it as this may damage it. - Do not push the LCD screen with much force as this may scratch it. - Be careful of fingers, long hair, and loose articles of clothing which could possibly get caught between the display and the main body and cause serious injury.
+Please do not press strongly on it as this may damage it. - Do not place anything on the display when it is opened.
+Also, do not attempt to carry out angle adjustment, or open/close the display by hand.
+Applying strong force to the display may damage it. - Do not push the LCD screen with much force as this may scratch it. - Be careful not to place anything between the display and the main body when the display is opening or closing.
+If an object gets between the display and main body, the display may stop working. - Be careful of fingers, long hair, and loose articles of clothing which could possibly get caught between the display and the main body and cause serious injury.